Tag: Justin Madders

 The below Parliamentary question was asked by Justin Madders on 2016-04-21.

-To ask the Secretary of State for Communities and Local Government, what representations he has received in favour of elected mayors in Cheshire and Warrington.
+To ask the Secretary of State for Communities and Local Government, how many public consultations his Department has conducted on the subject of mayors in Cheshire and Warrington since 2010.

 James Wharton